IBSim/VirtualLab/docs/source/examples/ml.rst

 Example 4: Inverse solutions (Von Mises)
 *******************************************

-In this example a surrogate model of the Von Mise stress field is used in conjunction with the temperature field surrogate generated in the previous example to identify more complex inverse solutions.
+In this example a surrogate model of the Von Mises stress field is used in conjunction with the temperature field surrogate generated in the previous example to identify more complex inverse solutions.

 The RunFile used to perform this analysis can be found at :file:`RunFiles/Tutorials/ML/HIVE_Example/InverseSolution_VM.py`.
 At the top of the file are flags to dictate how the analysis will be performed and should look like this ::